-The Information Technology Department shall monitor Internet use of all computers and devices used for instructional and university business purposes and connected to the corporate network.
+The Office of Information Technology shall monitor Internet use of all computers and devices used for instructional and University business purposes and connected to the corporate network.
 For all traffic, the monitoring system will record the source IP Address, the date, the time, the protocol, and the destination site or server.
 Where possible, the system should record the User ID of the person or account initiating the traffic.
 Internet Use records must be preserved for 180 days.

 Internet Use Filtering System

-The Information Technology Department shall block access to Internet websites and protocols that violate state, local, or federal law or that substantially disrupt or interfere with the University’s educational mission.
+The Office of Information Technology shall block access to Internet websites and protocols that violate state, local, or federal law or that substantially disrupt or interfere with the University’s educational mission.
 The following protocols and categories of websites should be blocked:

 - Advertisements & Pop-Ups